nogginly/simply_fsm/README.md

 `simply_fsm` is a bare-necessities finite state machine data-type for use with any Ruby class.
 I created `simply_fsm` because I wanted the minimal FSM data type that was easy to use and did everything I would expect from a core data type.

-If you need storage/persistence/Rails/etc support, I recommend the venerable [aasm](https://github.com/aasm/aasm)whose API was an inspiration for this gem.
+If you need storage/persistence/Rails/etc support, I recommend [AASM](https://github.com/aasm/aasm) whose API was an inspiration for this gem.

 **Contents**
 - [Installation](#installation)